Golos1/faas_akt/README.md

 # Purpose

-Package of Goakt actors which take invoke designated serverless functions on cloud providers and message back with results as JSON (and optionally logs, as a plain string).
-In order to consume the JSON results, make sure to use json struct tags when defining the struct to be unmarhsaled to.
+Package of Goakt actors which take advantage of FaaS offerings on cloud providers, mostly by wrapping the clients in their SDK in some way.
+Actors that directly invoke specific functions will return their results as JSON, while those thand send events will just confirm success sending the event.

 ## Currently implemented

-    1. AWS Lambda Actor
+    1. AWS Lambda Actor (Returns JSON results).
+Package: lambda
+    2. Inngest Event Sender (Does not return results, only confirms event was sent.)
+Package: inngest.